 The artist – most likely the artist is the G B Fraser who signed the painting precisely where it is expected an artist would sign it.

-Is it the Skelton – the Roadknights believed so, even with the reference to the unidentified Captain Hill on the painting’s rear.
+So is it the Skelton – the Roadknights believed so, even with the reference to the unidentified Captain Hill on the painting’s rear.
 Captaincy of the Skelton between the years 1820 and 1828 has been confirmed from Lloyd’s maritime shipping and sailings Register.
 A Captain Hill does not figure during this period, and whilst there is no Lloyds record for the years 1818/19, this paper by Dr Michael Nix indicates that Skelton was actively trading in the Baltic region, with members of the James Dixon family in command. – Cargoes from Scotland to Australia, 1820-1824

 It may also be the artist painted the scene from memory so that the mountainous backdrop whilst based on one of these locations was an example of somewhat ‘creative realism’, as were the inclusion of indigenous subjects – such creativity was a not uncommon practice of colour artists.